-In certain specific agreements, the compromise can be embodied in what are known as Tomlin orders.
-Those are used where complex terms of settlement are agreed, or terms are agreed which extend beyond the boundaries of the action.
-Alternatively, those could be employed where the parties seek to avoid publicity of the terms agreed.
+These are used where complex terms of settlement are agreed, or terms are agreed which extend beyond the boundaries of the action.
+Tomlin Orders are also used where the parties want to maintain confidentiality as to the terms agreed.
 The terms of a Tomlin Order typically include a clause such as:

 “And, the claimant and the defendant having agreed to the terms set out in the annexed schedule, it is ordered that all further proceedings in this action be stayed, except for the purpose of carrying such terms into effect.”